 Gifted and talented children and youth are those students with outstanding abilities, identified at preschool, elementary, and secondary levels.
 The potential of gifted students requires differentiated and challenging educational programs or services beyond those provided in the general school program.
 Students capable of high performance include those with demonstrated achievement or potential ability in one or more of these areas: general intellectual, specific academic subjects, creativity, leadership, and visual/performing arts.

 Professional Learning Opportunities

-The Minnesota Scholars of Distinction program nurtures and recognizes distinguished achievement by highly motivated, self-directed students.
-Each specialty area was developed through partnerships of educators, the business community and others.
-Students may apply for Scholars of Distinction Awards in Leadership, Mathematics, Science, Social Studies, and Theater Arts.
-All applicants must complete the Intent to Apply Form, available October 16 to December 16.
-For information about the criteria, timelines and application process for a 2018 award, visit the Scholars of Distinction page.
+- Minnesota Scholars of Distinction program nurtures and recognizes distinguished achievement by highly motivated, self-directed students.
+Students may apply for Scholars of Distinction Awards in Leadership, Mathematics, Science, Social Studies, STEM (Science, Technology, Engineering and Math), and Theater Arts.
+All applicants must complete the Intent to Apply Form.
+For more information, visit the Scholars of Distinction webpage.

-Parent Information TIP sheets are available from the National Association for Gifted Children in four areas: Assessments for Identification, Asynchronous Development, Classroom Advocacy, and Early Childhood.
+- TIP Sheets Timely Information for Parents (TIP) sheets are available from the National Association for Gifted Children in four areas: Assessments for Identification, Asynchronous Development, Classroom Advocacy, and Early Childhood.
 View the TIP sheets.

 - Twice-Exceptional Children are gifted children with special education needs.
 The Minnesota Council for Gifted and Talented makes available a list of articles and organizations providing assistance to children and families.
 Learn more about available resources.

 - Young Gifted Learners ages 3-8 are typically underserved.
 Very few gifted programs exist for children this age, and few teachers have the training necessary to support this group.
 The challenge is finding how to best serve and identify this population.
 Learn more about the issues facing young gifted learners.